Voedoe-H/ADPipeline/README.md

 ```

 ## Model
+* **Encoder**:
+    The encoder is composed of four convolutional layers.
+Each layer reduces the spatial dimensions of the input image while increasing the depth (number of feature maps).
+The encoder extracts high-level features from the image, which will later be used for reconstruction.
+    * Conv1: Convolutional layer with 32 output channels.
+    * Conv2: Convolutional layer with 64 output channels.
+    * Conv3: Convolutional layer with 128 output channels.
+    * Conv4: Convolutional layer with 256 output channels.
+    After each convolutional layer, a Batch Normalization layer is applied to stabilize and speed up training, followed by a ReLU activation function to introduce non-linearity.

+### Architecture Overview

+The core model is based on a Convolutional Autoencoder architecture.
+It consists of an encoder-decoder structure aimed at reconstructing the input image while learning efficient feature representations of normal (non-anomalous) images.

 The model can be found in model/pytorch_model.py.
 Im using a simple CNN Autoencoder approach.
 For a loss i utilized a combination of classic Mean Squared Error (MSE) and Structural Similarity Index Measure (SSIM) loss.